-In 2020, six awards will be presented for initiatives completed between 1st August 2018 and 31st July 2020:
+In addition, six further awards will be presented for initiatives completed between August 2020 and July 2022:

-- NEW The Award for Collaboration and Cooperation, celebrating significant collaboration across institutional, professional, sectoral and geographical boundaries which have had a demonstrable and positive impact on digital preservation.
-The award includes a cash prize of £1000, a trophy and certificates. - The Award for Research and Innovation, recognizing excellence in practical research and innovation activities.
-The award includes a cash prize of £1000, a trophy and certificates. - The Award for Teaching and Communications, recognizing excellence in outreach, training and advocacy.
-The award includes a cash prize of £1000, a trophy and certificates. - The Award for the Most Distinguished Student Work in Digital Preservation, encouraging and recognizing student work in digital preservation.
+- The Award for Collaboration and Cooperation, celebrating significant collaboration across institutional, professional, sectoral and geographical boundaries which have had a demonstrable and positive impact on digital preservation.
+The award includes a cash prize of £1000, a trophy and certificate(s). - The Award for Research and Innovation, recognizing excellence in practical research and innovation activities.
+The award includes a cash prize of £1000, a trophy and certificate(s). - The Award for Teaching and Communications, recognizing excellence in outreach, training and advocacy.
+The award includes a cash prize of £1000, a trophy and certificate(s). - The Award for the Most Distinguished Student Work in Digital Preservation, encouraging and recognizing student work in digital preservation.
 The prize includes attendance at an international conference, a trophy and a certificate. - The Award for Safeguarding the Digital Legacy, celebrating the practical application of preservation tools to protect at-risk digital objects.
 The award includes a cash prize of £1000, a trophy and certificates. - The Award for the Most Outstanding Digital Preservation Initiative in Commerce, Industry and the Third sector, encouraging and recognizing the adoption of digital preservation tools and approaches in institutions which are not explicitly memory institutions.
-The award includes a cash prize of £1000, a trophy and certificates.
+The award includes a cash prize of £1000, a trophy and certificate(s).

-In addition, the DPC will award the 'DPC Fellowship' to an individual in recognition of a substantial, generous and distinguished contribution to securing our digital legacy.
-Nominations are not sought for DPC Fellowship.
-Instead the membership of the DPC will be invited to make confidential recommendations of individuals they think meet this description.
+Also marking the DPC's 20th Anniversary, the DPC Fellowship will be awarded to individuals in recognition of a substantial, generous and distinguished contribution to bringing about a sustainable future for our digital assets over the last 20 years.
+Nominations are not sought for

-The Digital Preservation Awards promote encourage and celebrate the widest possible participation in digital preservation, defined in the broadest possible terms.
-The judges therefore call on everyone involved in digital preservation to help them promote, publish, discuss and disseminate the awards.
+DPC Fellowship.
+Instead DPC members will be invited to make confidential recommendations of individuals they think meet this description.

 The awards are open to all.

 The Judges seek entries from all organization types, across all sectors - public, private, for-profit and non-profit and there is no restriction to whether the nominee is a member of the DPC.
 The awards are international in scope and may reflect work carried out anywhere in the world.
 The Judges seek to inspire diverse nominations so if organizations are uncertain whether their projects meet the terms of the awards they are encouraged to apply, allowing the Judges the freedom of assessing them on merit.

 Although the nomination procedure is fixed, the criteria against which each nomination will be assessed are only for guidance.
 Multiple nominations from the same institution are welcome and previous nominees are welcome to apply provided they meet the criteria.
 A single nomination can be entered into multiple categories provided the criteria are fully met for each.

 Application is by self-nomination and is a two-stage process.
-Nominees must complete the online nomination form (using the offline form DPA20B as an appendix to this pack for preparation) and submit it by 0900 (BST/CET) on Monday 10th August 2020.
-(See Section 8: 'How to Apply' for more details).
+Nominees must complete the online nomination form (using form DPA22B which is also available as an appendix to this pack for preparation) and submit it by 0800 (UTC) on Monday 25th April 2022.
+(See Section 8: 'How to Enter' for more details).

-Finalists will then be selected by the Judges and should be available to attend online interviews scheduled for the week commencing 5th October 2020.
-The awards will be presented on 5th November 2020, World Digital Preservation Day (WDPD20).
-More details about the presentation of the Digital Preservation Awards will be made in due course, though in consideration of the Covid19 pandemic there will be no gala awards ceremony this year.
+Finalists will then be selected by the Judges and should be available to attend online interviews scheduled for the week commencing 11th July 2022.
+DPC Members will then suggest their preferred winners for each category through an online vote, the results of which will be taken into consideration by the Judges alongside the outcomes of the interviews with finalists.

+The awards will be presented at the iPres 2022 Conference Dinner on 14th September 2022.
+More details about the presentation of the Digital Preservation Awards will be made in due course.